-Born in London, Nicholas is a violist, pianist and organist by training, and studied as Organ Scholar at Clare College, Cambridge.
+Born in London, Collon is a violist, pianist and organist by training, and studied as Organ Scholar at Clare College, Cambridge.